-We try to follow the "tool for the job" philosophy.
+We try to follow the "tool for the job" philosophy of Unix.
 It may mean more programs running, but the flexibility you get is usually worth it.

 Yes, the machine with the UPS attached will generally have 3 processes (driver, upsd, upsmon) running, but this design allows a much bigger setup.
 Imagine a data room with a bunch of machines all drawing power from the same UPS.
-The rest of them just run upsmon.
+Only one can be connected by a serial or USB cable, and the rest of them just run an upsmon client.

 Besides, if upsmon were rolled into upsd, upsd would get even bigger than it is now.
-You'd have one less process, but the RAM consumption would be pretty close to now.
+You'd have one less process, but the RAM consumption would be pretty close to what you have now - but consumed on each system involved.